Delving into the Phenomenology of Very Special Relativity: From Subatomic Particles to Binary Stars: Dirac Formulation of the qBOUNCE Scenario

 where $\omega_{\mu\, ab }$ is the Spin connection and $\{^{\;\, \rho}_{ \mu\, \alpha}\}$ are the Christoffel symbols defined in GR

 We highlight that the curved gamma matrices, as well as the vierbein, are constructed to be automatically covariantly constant \cite{Pollock:2010zz}

-The form of the spacetime element \eqref{rindlerelement} can be deduced from several different but parallel lines of reasoning: \begin{itemize} \item It can be obtained by charting flat space with Kottler–Møller or Rindler coordinates \cite{Rindler1969-RINER,moller1943homogeneous}, which are the natural set of coordinates used by (non-intertial) observers undergoing uniformly accelerated motion. \item When neglecting $|\vec x |^2$ contributions, it can be regarded as the spacetime element measured by a non-rotating and accelerating observer in its proper reference frame described through Fermi-Walker coordinates. \cite{maluf2008construction,klein2008general,Misner:1973prb} \item Considering that $(1+ \frac{\vec a \cdot \vec x}{c^2})^2 \sim 1+ \frac{2 \,\vec a \cdot \vec x}{c^2} $, it can be derived from the solution of Einstein field equations in the weak field and low-velocity limits \cite{Ferrari:2020nzo}, truncating the expansion of the Newtonian $\frac{1}{r}-$potential around some point $r=R << |\vec x|$ at first order in the displacement $|\vec x|$. \end{itemize} Each of the above perspectives can be seen to reflect, in a first approximation, the laboratory point of view in the context of UCN experiments.
+The form of the spacetime element \eqref{rindlerelement} can be deduced from several parallel but different lines of reasoning: \begin{itemize} \item It can be obtained by charting flat space with Kottler–Møller or Rindler coordinates \cite{Rindler1969-RINER,moller1943homogeneous}, which are the natural set of coordinates used by (non-inertial) observers undergoing uniformly accelerated motion. \item Upon neglecting $|\vec x |^2$ contributions, it can be regarded as the spacetime element measured by a static observer on Earth's surface when described in its proper reference frame through Fermi-Walker coordinates. \cite{maluf2008construction,klein2008general,Misner:1973prb} \item Considering that $(1+ \frac{\vec a \cdot \vec x}{c^2})^2 \sim 1+ \frac{2 \,\vec a \cdot \vec x}{c^2} $, it can be derived from the solution of Einstein field equations in the weak field and low-velocity limits \cite{Ferrari:2020nzo}, truncating the expansion of the Newtonian $\frac{1}{r}-$potential around some point $r=R << |\vec x|$ at first order in the displacement $|\vec x|$. \end{itemize} Each of the above perspectives can be seen to reflect, in a first approximation, the laboratory point of view in the context of UCN experiments.
 The vierbein $e^a_{\;\;\mu}$ which naturally describes an observer at rest with respect to the accelerated coordinate chart \eqref{rindlerelement} is

 leading to the following curved gamma matrices

 We include in Appendix \ref{app:rindlerquantities} all the other relevant quantities for our calculations, such as the components of the spinor connection $\Gamma_\mu$ and of the Christoffel symbols $\{^{\;\, \rho}_{ \mu \,\, \alpha}\}$.
 We should also stress that, since \eqref{rindlerelement} describes an alternative charting for flat spacetime, the associated Riemann tensor is still zero